Performances by: Mikko Savela, Liz Allbee and Martyna Poznanska.

-Followed by: a panel discussion with three artists, Allegra Solitue (http://www.liebig12.net/), Lieke Ploeger (http://spektrumberlin.de/) and dj shluchT (http://diychurch.org/) + Desiree Foerster & Pedro Lopes
+Followed by a panel discussion with the artists and Allegra Solitue (http://liebig12.de/), Lieke Ploeger (http://spektrumberlin.de/) and dj shluchT (aka http://diychurch.org/) + Desiree Foerster & Pedro Lopes

 For entrepreneurs such as John Hawkey an exit strategy is a “means of leaving one’s current situation, either after a predetermined objective has been achieved, or as a strategy to mitigate failure.”
 Strangely, in this business world “exit” leans towards an escapism of “failure”, considered as something to be avoided.